gadget-inc/shopify-webhook-schemas/Readme.md

 This repo contains inferred JSONSchemas for each Shopify webhook topic payload.
 Find them all in the `schemas` directory.

+They're built by scraping Shopify's example payloads in their docs as well as comparing to a bunch of anonymized example payloads in this repo.

+Contributions to correct the types or add new examples of rare payloads are welcome!

-### Usage from JavaScript
+## Usage from JavaScript

-If you want to load the metadata or the json schemas programmatically from JS, you can do so with the exported functions from this library.
+If you want to load the json schemas programmatically from JS, or the metadata objects that Shopify exposes under the hood, you can do so with the exported functions from this library.

 ```typescript
 import { metadataForWebhook, schemaForWebhook } from "shopify-webhook-schemas";

 // get the JSONSchema for a webhook payload
 const schema = schemaForWebhook("2024-04", "products/update");

 // returns {
 //   "$schema": "https://json-schema.org/draft/2020-12/schema",
 //   "type": "object",